 Groundwater flow in the area takes place mainly along fractures and contact zones within hard rock formations.
-Groundwater in the area flows in a northeasterly direction as inferred from historical groundwater data and the presence of a watershed along the northern boundary of the EPL.
+Groundwater in the area flows in a south easterly direction towards the Etosha pan as inferred from historical groundwater data.

-EPL 7789 is located mainly on the Kunene south basin (Figure 10) and overlaps marginally onto the Owambo basin.
-The area is underlain by a moderately productive but fractured aquifer with an increased potential where fractures and faults occur on a local scale.
-The aquifer is also reliable, as it is frequently recharged and water quality is generally of a high standard (Mendelsohn et al., 2002).
+EPL 7964 is located on the Kunene north basin (Figure 10).
+The area is underlain by a generally low productive and fractured aquifer with an increased potential where fractures and faults (crevices) occur on a local scale, in the absence of drought conditions.

-FIGURE 10 - HYDROLOGY MAP OF THE EPL 7789
+FIGURE 10 - HYDROLOGY MAP OF THE EPL 7964